Dr. Terri Thomas

 I am experienced in treating veterans, couples, families, individuals, groups, and children; individuals with relationship difficulties, depression, bipolar, anxiety, childhood trauma, personal identity issues, posttraumatic stress disorder, victims of emotional and sexual abuse, and individuals with addictions.
 I can help you improve your mental state, increase your self-esteem, and help you reach your own personal truth while uncovering your individual happiness as you begin to laugh again.

-Bachelors from Loma Linda University School of Behavioral Health, Member of Academy of Certified Social Workers (ACSW)
+Bachelor of Arts in Psychology, Member of Academy of Certified Social Workers (ACSW)

 My name is Uniesia Gay and I am an ACSW, working on my way to becoming a Licensed Social Worker.
 I currently have been with Life Skills Awareness for 3 wonderful years and have worked on many of their programs like their Proposition 47 Grant and Reentry Program.
 I have also worked with their Probational Youth and Youth Sex Offender Program.
 I am currently specialized in providing Cognitive Behavioral Therapy and Dialectical Behavioral Therapy techniques, as well as providing counseling services in individual, couple, and group therapy settings.